-Not knowing the youth soccer rules can lead to misunderstandings and confused or inappropriate comments from parents.
+Not knowing the basic rule in youth soccer can lead to misunderstandings and confused or inappropriate comments from parents.
 I've seen it too many times.
 An overzealous parent starts screaming at the referee for a correct call that's enforcing a rule of the game that the parent didn't understand.

 This post will give you a list of ten youth soccer rules that parents may not be aware of or don't fully understand.
 That's not surprising.
 It can be confusing, even to experienced coaches and parents.
 Subtle changes in soccer rules are often made and referees may even "adjust" the rules to fit the age and competition level of the players in the game.